Exploring the map and switching data layers

 - The metric value for that location.

-- Comparison to the national average — shown as a difference (+ or −).
+- Comparison to the national average — as a difference (+ or −).

-- A confidence indicator — whether the value is directly observed, derived, or estimated.
+- A confidence indicator — whether the data comes from direct observation, a derived figure, or an estimate.

-At county zoom level, the card also shows related context metrics and any area-specific signals about what stands out for that location.
+At county zoom level, the card also shows context metrics and highlights what stands out for that area.

 Zoom levels

-The map shows different boundary types depending on how far in you are zoomed:
+The map shows different boundary types depending on how far you zoom in:

 - Zoomed out — county-level data across all 26 counties.

-- Zoomed in — Electoral Division (ED) level detail becomes available.
-Ireland has 3,420 EDs, each typically covering a few hundred to a couple of thousand households.
+- Zoomed in — Electoral Division (ED) detail appears.
+Ireland has 3,420 EDs.
+Each covers a few hundred to a couple of thousand households.

-Some metrics are only meaningful at county level.
-If a hover card shows a note about data availability, zoom out for better coverage.
+Some metrics only make sense at county level.
+If a hover card shows a data note, zoom out for better coverage.

 Clicking on the map

-Clicking on a county opens a full county profile in the Rankings panel — showing rank, context metrics, and area insights.
-On mobile, the hover card appears on tap.
+Click a county to open its full profile in the Rankings panel.
+The panel shows rank, context metrics, and area insights.
+On mobile, tap to get the same card.

-When the Weather category is active, clicking anywhere opens the Weather panel for that exact location.
+When the Weather category is active, click anywhere to open the Weather panel for that location.

 Try it now